Equestrian events at the Summer Olympics: 1924 Paris Olympics

 The 1924 Games again changed the format to what would be seen today.
 44 competitors from 13 countries took part.

 Dressage was held over two days due to the large number of entries.
 The test was now required to be held in a 20x60 meter arena, and a time limit was instituted (10-minute 30 seconds maximum).
 Riders had to demonstrate the walk, the "ordinary" (working) trot both rising and sitting, the "slow" (collected) trot, the extended trot, the "ordinary" and extended canter.
 They also had to show small circles, the halt, reinback, and counter-canter.
 There was new rule this year that required a double bridle but would not allow martingales, bandages, or bearing reins.
 Riders could now wear hunt caps in addition to silk hats.

 The cross-country test on Day 3 was similar to what is now called the "long format" test, and was a true endurance test, taking 2 hours, 1 minute, and 47 seconds.
 It consisted of 5 phases.
 Phase A was a 7 km roads and tracks test at 240 mpm, followed by Phase B, a 4 km steeplechase at 550–600 mpm, then Phase C, a second roads and tracks at 240 mpm that was 15 km long.
 The horse then went on the 8 km cross-country test (Phase D) at a speed of only 450 mpm.
 Unlike today, the rider then had to complete a 2 km canter on the flat at 333 mpm (Phase E, which was abolished in 1967).

 The 4th day held the jumping test.

 1928 Amsterdam Olympics

-Olympic Games Amsterdam, Netherlands 1928: Czechoslovakian rider Frantisek Ventura won gold in the jumping individual event.
+Olympic Games Amsterdam, Netherlands 1928: Czechoslovak rider František Ventura won gold in the jumping individual event.

 This Olympic Games was similar to the 1924 Olympics.
 A few changes were made, however.
 In dressage, the time limit was raised to 11 minutes, and competitors lost 2 points for every second over this limit.
 Endurance day saw an increase in the steeplechase speed from 550 to 600 mpm.
 Stadium jumping rules changed to specify the course- 12 obstacles to be ridden at 375 mpm, with the competitor losing 1/2-point for every second over time.

 The format and rules remained relatively unchanged through the 1932 Olympic Games.